Skip to main content

 Estrogen’s Influence on Temperature and Neurotransmitters

 Estrogen’s role is more multifaceted.
 It influences sleep through several distinct mechanisms.
 First, it plays a central role in thermoregulation within the hypothalamus.
-As estrogen levels fluctuate and decline, this regulatory capacity is impaired, leading to like hot flashes and night sweats.
+As estrogen levels fluctuate and decline, this regulatory capacity is impaired, leading to vasomotor symptoms like hot flashes and night sweats.

 An abrupt increase in core body temperature is a powerful arousal signal to the brain, capable of pulling an individual directly out of deep sleep.
-Second, estrogen supports healthy by influencing the production and reception of key neurotransmitters, including serotonin and acetylcholine.
+Second, estrogen supports healthy sleep architecture by influencing the production and reception of key neurotransmitters, including serotonin and acetylcholine.

 These chemical messengers are vital for mood stability and for cycling through the different stages of sleep, particularly REM sleep.
 Erratic estrogen levels can lead to a destabilization of these systems, contributing to both mood changes and fragmented sleep patterns.